EVOLUTION - THE TRANSITIONAL FOSSILS

 The oldest known crown rodent is Acritoparamys atavus, described from Clarkforkian (Late Paleocene) sediments in the Eagle Coal Mine near Bear Creek, Carbon County, Montana, USA (Ivy, 1990; Foley et al, 2016).
 Again, no public-domain images are available.

-The available fossil data indicate that the rodent stem group developed from Middle Paleocene to Late Paleocene time, representing a minimum stem-to-crown transition period of only 2.2 million years.
+The available fossil data indicate that the rodent stem group developed from Middle Paleocene to Late Paleocene time, representing a stem-to-crown transition period of between 2.2 and 5.6 million years.

 Next page